ajwpdx/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+    State is created and maintained using the setState method.
 2. Describe the different phases of the component lifecycle.
+    Mounting - when the component is added to the DOM, Updating - when a component experiences a change in state, Unmounting - when a component is removed from the DOM.
 3. Demonstrate an understanding of class component lifecycle methods.

 4. Define stateful logic.
+    Stateful logic is code within the website that makes it dynamic.
 5. Describe how to test a React component with React Testing Library.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.